-If you've paid attention to the news in outdoor retail this week, you might be scratching your head a little.
+If you've paid attention to the news in outdoor retail this week, you might be wondering what exactly is going on.

 REI made waves with a recent announcement that 400 of the company's retail employees would lose their jobs, effective July 15.
 Mountain Equipment Co-op made a similar move, letting go of nearly 200 last week.
 At the same time, we've seen others like Bass Pro Shops—which caters to a similar, or at least comparable, outdoor customer—hire thousands across the country even as the pandemic continues to rattle the economy.

 So what gives?
 The answer, experts say, is complicated.

 A critical factor in the success and struggle of businesses during the pandemic has been the somewhat squishy definition of the word "essential," used to classify which retailers were allowed to remain open as shutdown measures took effect in the spring.

 As far back as late March, Bass Pro Shops was deemed "essential" because of its firearms department—a core category for the business.
 Without a hunting division, REI, MEC, and others were barred from operating stores for weeks.
 By contrast, in many cities across the nation, Bass Pro kept its doors open.